-Frequently, some sort of event requiring minimal initial commitment is most effective to get couples with the greatest needs involved in small groups.
+Frequently, some sort of event requiring minimal initial commitment is most effective to get couples with the greatest needs involved in small groups (see the next page for a list of event ideas).
 Invitations, phone calls, or personal visits will get couples to attend.
 You can enlist helpers who have been in small groups to assist you by inviting their own friends who may need to know Christ.
 Those whom God has touched will be your best source for encouraging others to participate.
 But they should expect only one person out of five or ten to respond the first time.

 The event should be non-threatening and fun.
 If the event is fun and meaningful, the guests will tell others.
-Many people who declined the initial event may respond to an invitation to the next event.
+Many people who declined the initial event may respond to an invitation to your next event.
 As you plan your event, remember how important each person is to God.
 Making the occasion first class can communicate to your guests that you value them.
 And they should be important to us-Jesus died for them!
 Building relationships before and during the event is a key to positive response.
 Pray ahead of time, then relax and enjoy the event.
 Tension in the host will be evident and will reduce the effectiveness of the event.